Wildcats is back at Kewford Eagles for 2021!

 Wildcats Girls’ Football Clubs will provide girls with regular opportunities to play football and take part in organised sessions in a fun and engaging environment created exclusively for girls.

-The clubs will run from spring through to summer on a weekly basis with activities such as football-fitness sessions on offer for those bringing children too.
+The clubs will run from Spring through to the end of Summer on a weekly basis with activities such as football-fitness sessions on offer for those bringing children too.

 Five reasons it's great to be a Wildcat

 You’re part of an all-girls' team, you learn how to play football, and you having lots of fun doing it.